POLICY #5.1

 - Commercial Signs, Notices, Posters, and Banners

 - Facilities Management shall publish procedures governing the posting or distribution of commercial signs (including digital signage and projections on the side of buildings), notices, posters, banners, and other materials for commercial purposes, except for commercial signage at athletic and Shakespeare facilities, and at University athletic and Shakespeare events.
 Athletics and Shakespeare signage shall be expected to comply with University policies and procedures that apply to those departments.
 Facilities Management procedures may include a schedule of fees for non-Members of the University Community and limitations upon the areas in which such Commercial Speech may take place.
 The procedures shall be viewpoint neutral.
 Signs, notices, posters, and banners are subject to the limitations on unlawful/unprotected speech (Section IV.B.2.) and reasonable and nondiscriminatory Time, Place, and Manner Restrictions.
-Images of all commercial and non-university community signs, notices, posters, and banners shall be available for inspection in Centralized Scheduling Office, and a written record of actions taken under the procedures shall be maintained by Facilities Management and be open for public inspection.
+Images of all commercial and non-university community signs, notices, posters, and banners shall be available for inspection in the Centralized Scheduling Office, and a written record of actions taken under the procedures shall be maintained by Facilities Management and be open for public inspection.

 - By posting the commercial sign, notice, poster, or banner on campus, the person or organization (a) agrees to hold the University harmless for any assessed damages or liability incurred as a result of the sign, notice, poster, or banner; and (b) is responsible for the content of any signs, notices, posters, or banners it sponsors or posts on campus.